-Figure 3.3 - Engine Oil Cartridge Filter (P/N 501022S)
+Figure 3.3 - Engine Oil Cartridge Filter

-- Check transmission fluid level.
-Check V-Drive fluid level if equipped. - 8.
-Your engine is equipped with a fresh water cooling system.
-Check coolant level in the expansion tank. - 9.
-Check serpentine belt for wear and proper tension. - 10.
-Verify that exhaust hoses are in good condition and clamped tight. - 11.
-Ensure that the propeller shaft coupler bolts are tight. - 12.
-Verify engine mounts are tight. - 13.
+- 7. Your engine is equipped with a fresh water cooling system.
+Check coolant level in the expansion tank. - 8.
+Check serpentine belt for wear and proper tension. - 9.
+Verify that exhaust hoses are in good condition and clamped tight. - 10.
+Verify engine mounts are tight. - 11.
 Check electrical connections and ensure connectors are tight.
-Check wiring for signs of wear and abrasion. - 14.
-Verify throttle/shift control is functional and properly adjusted. - 15.
-Verify steering controls are functional and properly adjusted.

-16. Verify battery connections are clean and securely fastened.
-Make sure the battery is fully charged.
+Check wiring for signs of wear and abrasion. - 12.
+Verify throttle/shift control is functional and properly adjusted. - 13.
+Verify steering controls are functional and properly adjusted. - 14.
+Verify battery connections are clean and securely fastened.
+Make sure the battery is fully charged. - 15.
+Check the boat's owner's manual for additional pre-operation checks.